derricw/pysentech/README.md

 ### High Level

-Because the Sentech SDK doesn't install itself, you have to provide the path to the StCamD.h header file.
-It should be in the "include" folder.
-It will try to find StCamD.dll based on the header file location.
-If it can't be found you will have to supply the path to StCamD.dll as well.
+Because the Sentech SDK doesn't install itself, you have to provide the SDK folder.
+It should contain an "include" folder.
+It will then try to find the StCamD.dll and StCamD.h file location.

     >>> from pysentech import SentechSystem